Interview: Adedapo Adeniyi

 The story definitely grew from my perception of a post pandemic world and how it affected consciousness.

-With us being in lockdown for almost a year, it affected out mental health, and that was us not interacting with infected air, I flipped that and made the insanity air borne.
+With us being in lockdown for almost a year, it affected our mental health, and that was us not interacting with infected air, I flipped that and made the insanity air borne.

 There's a growing mistrust for it here as well, but the idea of the story was that the people in Eko Futura have a complex against the infected people living outside the utopia, and when they say “thank God for Western medicine,” they're thanking God for its accessibility to them.

-At another point of the story, someone has to decide wether he should kill a child or not.
+At another point of the story, someone has to decide whether he should kill a child or not.
 I know an Irak veteran who had to do it, he got PTSD

 Oh yeah, the blueprint of the story is this fast-paced PTSD, where what he's done starts to haunt him as soon as he does it, just because he's never been confronted with something as grotesque as killing a child before.